cbay-au/debian_standard_setup/README.md

 ## Prerequisites

 - A Debian-based server (e.g., a DigitalOcean droplet)
-- Root access to the server
+- Either root access or a user with sudo privileges
 - `curl` installed on the server

 ## Usage